Domenico Pozzovivo: Personal life

 Pozzovivo has a degree in economics and wrote a thesis entitled "Southern politics from the unity of Italy up to the present day".
 His educational attainments have earned him the nickname "Dr. Pozzovivo" in the peloton.
 He stated that his fields of interest outside cycling are history, technology, economics, politics and weather forecasts.
-He also speaks French fluently and stated that a jump into politics would interest him after his cycling career.
+He plays piano and speaks French fluently and stated that a jump into politics would interest him after his cycling career.